Guy Edwards: Career

 Edwards competed in the Aurora Formula One Championship in the UK from 1978 to 1980, scoring several wins driving March, Fittipaldi and Arrows chassis.
 In 1979, he scored the only race win for a Fittipaldi Formula One chassis.

-He is also renowned for being one of the drivers, along with Arturo Merzario, Brett Lunger and Harald Ertl, who saved Niki Lauda from his burning car during the 1976 German Grand Prix, for which he was later awarded a Queen's Gallantry Medal for his bravery.
-Currently, he works helping racing drivers to get sponsorship.
+He was also renowned for being one of the drivers, along with Arturo Merzario, Brett Lunger and Harald Ertl, who saved Niki Lauda from his burning car during the 1976 German Grand Prix, for which he was later awarded a Queen's Gallantry Medal for his bravery.
+After retiring from Formula One, he worked helping racing drivers to get sponsorship.

+Personal life and death

-His son Sean, also a racing driver, was killed in a motor racing accident at Queensland Raceway in Australia on 15 October 2013.
+Edwards' son Sean, also a racing driver, was killed in a motor racing accident at Queensland Raceway in Australia on 15 October 2013.
 He was sitting as a passenger in a Porsche 911 GT3 to coach a younger driver when they had a high-speed crash and subsequently caught fire.

-In October 2018, media erroneously reported him dead.
+In October 2018, media erroneously reported Edwards dead.

+Edwards died in Connemara, County Galway, Ireland on 19 June 2026, aged 83.